-It is normal at this point to not be totally certain what you want, so it is important that you read this booklet carefully and speak with your parents/carers and teachers.
+It is normal at this point not be totally certain what you want, so it is important that you read this booklet carefully and speak with your parents/carers and teachers.
 If you are already thinking of a career path, talk to Mrs Connochie who will be happy to help.

-The choices have to be right for you, so think about the subjects you enjoy or interests you may need for future study.
+The choices have to be right for you, so think about the subjects you need, enjoy or might interest you and not what your friends want, or what your favourite teacher teaches.